Seth0110/-Lisp/README.md

 - More optimization from SICP
 - geiser-ulisp emacs package
 - Full R7RS-small compatibility
+- Lots of refactoring and code cleanup!

 ## Known Bugs

 - MANY memory leaks
+- String parsing doesn't handle spaces or backslashes
+- Newline parsing has bug(s)
 - ' only works for atoms
 - Definitions with closures only return "ok"